Trinity Services LLC

 Permits and licensing

-Two regimes run side by side.
-The transport piece is FDOT, the install piece is your county building department.
-Both must close cleanly or the building cannot be occupied:
+The transport piece is FDOT, the install piece is your county building department, and the engineered foundation is sealed by a FL-licensed PE.
+Both permit tracks must close cleanly for the building to be occupied:

-• County commercial building permit: pulled by a Florida-licensed Certified General or Certified Building Contractor under Florida Statutes Chapter 489.
-Trinity coordinates with the licensed sub who signs the permit.
+• County install permit, pulled by a FL-licensed Certified General or Certified Building Contractor under Florida Statutes Chapter 489.

 How a typical multi-section move runs